trifectatechfoundation/teach-rs/slides/A3-advanced-intro.md

 ---

 # Result
-Another really powerful enum is the result, to understand the usage of this enum we have to think about error handling
+Another really powerful enum is the result, which is even more useful if we think about error handling

 ```rust
 enum Result<T, E> {